 Your job when you present is to give your listeners something of value, not morph into the Abraham Lincoln of the 21st century!
 There is only one road to failure you need to avoid when you speak: focusing more on yourself than your listeners and the message they need to hear.
 Fearing failure, then, may in fact ensure failure.
 Preparing adequately and talking straight to people about what matters to you and them is really an easy assignment.
 You should be comfortable doing that.
 Whatever happens after you do so is out of your hands.

 5. Poor use of eye contact and facial expression.
-At The Genard Method, one of the core products is our Fearless Speaking Course.
+At Public Speaking International, one of our core products is our Fearless Speaking Course.
 It's a coaching program where I work one-on-one with people to help them reduce their nervousness and eliminate speaking fear.
 Speech anxiety like this often makes speakers avoid eye contact with audiences, sometimes literally speaking to the back wall.
 "If I look people in the eye, it will knock me off track," these clients sometimes tell me.
 That's when I ask them who is more likely to be persuaded by what they say, the wall or the people in the audience?
 And anyway, when is the last time you were persuaded by someone who wouldn't look you in the eye?